hakonem/hakonem/README.md

 #### About me

 - :mortar_board: I graduated in 2024 with a BSc in Software Engineering from OsloMet
-- :dart: Working towards a career in data engineering
+- :dart: Working towards a career in data science
-- :seedling: Currently studying towards Azure Data Fundamentals DP-900
 - :mailbox: How to reach me: emma.hakonsen@gmail.com

 #### Skills